orcunuso/ocinfo/README.md

 make compile_all
 ```

-If you don't have an installed go environment, you can also download compiled binaries from [releases](https://github.com/vOrcunus/ocinfo/releases) (coming soon).
+If you don't have an installed go environment, you can also download compiled binaries from [releases](https://github.com/vOrcunus/ocinfo/releases).

 ## Preperation